 Hillman Closes Secondary Offering of Common Stock by Selling Stockholders; Underwriters Fully Exercise Overallotment Option

-/EIN News/ -- CINCINNATI, March 03, 2023 (GLOBE NEWSWIRE) -- Hillman Solutions Corp.
-(Nasdaq: HLMN) (the “Company” or “Hillman”), a leading provider of hardware products and merchandising solutions, today announced the closing of the previously announced underwritten public offering of shares of the Company’s common stock (the “Offering”) by certain stockholders of the Company (the “Selling Stockholders”).
-The aggregate size of the Offering was 28,750,000 shares of the Company’s common stock, including 3,750,000 shares of the Company’s common stock sold pursuant to full exercise of the underwriters’ option to purchase additional shares, at a price to the public of $8.00 per share.
+CINCINNATI, March 03, 2023 (GLOBE NEWSWIRE) -- Hillman Solutions Corp.
+HLMN (the "Company" or "Hillman"), a leading provider of hardware products and merchandising solutions, today announced the closing of the previously announced underwritten public offering of shares of the Company's common stock (the "Offering") by certain stockholders of the Company (the "Selling Stockholders").
+The aggregate size of the Offering was 28,750,000 shares of the Company's common stock, including 3,750,000 shares of the Company's common stock sold pursuant to full exercise of the underwriters' option to purchase additional shares, at a price to the public of $8.00 per share.

 The Company did not receive any proceeds from the sale of the shares by the Selling Stockholders.